25prabhu10/notes/docs/Languages/C-Sharp/ASP_NET/ASP_NET_Core_MVC.md

   ```

 - Add the services MVC requires (DI): 3-5 were added in Core 3.x
-  1. `AddMvcCore()`: Only adds core components of the MVC pipeline, requiring you to add any other middleware (needed for your project) by yourself.
+  1. `AddMvcCore()`: Only adds core components of the MVC pipeline, requiring you to add any other middleware (needed for your project) by yourself

      ```cs
      // MVC Core